Maribyrnong Road: History

 The Raleigh Road bridge, crossing the Maribyrnong River easterly and connecting directly to the western end of Maribyrnong Road, replaced two older bridges.
 Previously, road and tram traffic crossed the river on separate bridges: the former Raleigh Road bridge on a dog-leg alignment just to the north of the current bridge for vehicular traffic (designed by John Monash) dating from 1911, and a timber trestle bridge solely for trams crossing the river on a direct route dating from 1940, to serve the explosives factories on the western side of the Maribyrnong during WWII.
 While the trestle bridge was originally built only for trams, a 2.25 ft gangway was bolted to the tram sleepers for pedestrian access, providing a 100 yd short-cut from the neighbouring bridge for motorists (which had only one footpath).
 However, the council pushed for a replacement due to safety concerns, after reports of pedestrians falling through the trestles and drowning.
 Construction started in 1964, with the present-day bridge built in place of the old tram bridge, one abutment at a time, to in order to maintain tram services during construction, and the road bridge demolished afterwards.
 The new bridge, with seven spans 478 ft long, carrying a roadway 50 ft between kerbs with two 7 ft footpaths, opened in 1967.
 A vestigial road alignment leading to the former Raleigh Road bridge survives as Anglers Way, on the western side of the river just to the north of the current bridge.

 Maribyrnong Road was signed as Metropolitan Route 38 between Moonee Ponds and Ascot Vale in 1965.
-Metropolitan Route 37 runs concurrent along Maribyrnong Road from the Raleigh Road bridge over the Maribyrnong River to Orford Street 250m to the east.
+Metropolitan Route 37 runs concurrent along Maribyrnong Road from the Raleigh Road bridge over the Maribyrnong River to Orford Street 200m to the east.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as part of Ascot Vale-Keilor Road (Arterial #5864), beginning at the Maribyrnong River and ending at Mount Alexander Road in Ascot Vale.
 The road is still presently known (and signposted) as Maribyrnong Road along its entire length.

 Due to the increasing amount of pedestrian and bicycle traffic over the Raleigh Road bridge, a $2.7 million project to widen the paths to 3 metres on each side of the bridge was started early January 2021, completed nearly two months later at the end of February 2021.

+Major intersections

+Maribyrnong Road is entirely contained within the City of Moonee Valley local government area.